Dasding1/Dasding/_articles/(Draft) About styles ~ Homer and the Old Testament.md

 Unlike the Greek style, where the dialogues serve to fully externalize the feelings of the characters, the exact opposite occurs here: Abraham talks to hide his feelings.
 Everything is implied, painfully kept inside the characters' hearts.

-While in the Homeric epic everything is excessively illuminated with adjectives and epithets, the biblical epic is a dark, silent and lonely night.
+While in the Homeric epic everything is excessively illuminated with epithets, the biblical epic is sacredly minimalist.